Protect your employees and your business with expert assessments and quality care from our occupational medicine specialists.

 Our doctors can help employees in any industry, including office settings.

 If you’ve sustained an injury or illness at work, first tell your manager and take the necessary steps for first aid.
-Then contact one of our occupational medicine clinics for an appointment.
+Then contact one of our occupational health clinics for an appointment.
 We’ll provide care and help communicate your health needs to your employer.

-If this is an emergency, please call 911 or visit your nearest emergency room.
+If this is an emergency, please call 911 or visit your nearest

 At your visit, the doctor may perform a series of tests to evaluate your physical ability to perform your job.
 If you’ve been injured on the job, the doctor will work with you to create a plan for recovering and returning to work safely, which may include work restrictions.